OLYMPIC LEAGUE SOFTBALL RULES

-Coaches are encouraged to run bases aggressively when the ball is in the outfield.
+Coaches are encouraged to have players run bases aggressively when the ball is in the outfield.

 When the ball is in play, coaches should try to let the players decide where to throw the ball.
-If it becomes apparent the player does not know where to throw the ball a coach should calmly assist him.
-This requires coaches to talk to spectators so a 7-year-old player does not get 30 different people shouting at him to throw a ball.
+If it becomes apparent the player does not know where to throw the ball a coach should calmly assist her.
+This requires coaches to talk to spectators so a 7-year-old player does not get 30 different people shouting at her to throw a ball.